Nana-YG/AlphaGo-Lite/README.md

 ## Acknowledgments

 - Inspired by [DeepMind's AlphaGo](https://deepmind.com/research/highlighted-research/alphago).
-- Built with love for the Go community.
+- Built with love for the Go community and all human/AI players.

 ---